apache/shardingsphere-elasticjob/docs/content/features/elastic.en.md

 To execute the job in distributed servers, a job will be divided into multiple individual job items, one or some of which will be executed by the distributed servers.

-For example, if a job is divided into 4 slices, and there're two servers to execute the job, then each server is assigned 2 slices, undertaking 50% of the workload, as follows.
+For example, if a job is divided into 4 slices, and there are two servers to execute the job, then each server is assigned 2 slices, undertaking 50% of the workload, as follows.

 ![Sharding Job](https://shardingsphere.apache.org/elasticjob/current/img/elastic/sharding.png)